objectcomputing/mFAST/ReadMe.md

 * QuickFAST PerformanceTest : 1,317,148 bytes
 * QuickFAST GenericBuilderPerformace : 1,450,236 bytes

-As you can see the mFAST executables are about 30% to 40% of the QuickFAST versions; which is quite a reduction, not to say that mFAST versions do not like to other dynamic libraries as their QuickFAST counterparts.
+As you can see, the mFAST executables are about 30% to 40% of the QuickFAST versions; which is quite a reduction, not to say that mFAST versions do not link to other dynamic libraries as their QuickFAST counterparts.

 Better runtime efficiency